DenisovAndrey/parcel-tracker-frontend/README.md

 This app has review app.
 To see live demo you need:
 1. open https://parcel-tracker-service.onrender.com/api-docs/ (**WAIT 1 MIN, its a free hosting, so we need to wake up the service**)
-2. once https://parcel-tracker-service.onrender.com/api-docs/ becomes accessible you can go to the next step
+2. reload the page.
+Once https://parcel-tracker-service.onrender.com/api-docs/ becomes accessible you can go to the next step
 3. open https://parcel-tracker-frontend.onrender.com/ (**WAIT 1 MIN, its a free hosting, so we need to wake up the service**)

 ## Purpose